Tactics for Improving Least Squares Estimation: Numerical Experiments

-The following metrics measure model performance: (a) true positive rate (TPR), (b) false positive rate (FPR), (c) estimation error (EE), defined as $\| \hat{\bbeta} - \bbeta\|_2$, and (d) prediction error (PE), defined as $\| \tilde{\bX}\hat{\bbeta} - \tilde{\bX}\bbeta\|_2$.
+The following metrics measure model performance: (a) true positive rate (TPR), (b) false positive rate (FPR), (c) estimation error (EE), defined as $\| \hat{\bbeta} - \bbeta^*\|_2$, and (d) prediction error (PE), defined as $\| \tilde{\bX}\hat{\bbeta} - \tilde{\bX}\bbeta^*\|_2$.
 Penalty parameters for all models are selected via 5-fold cross-validation, with quantile loss serving as the validation error.
-For the $\ell_0$-norm Moreau envelope penalty with penalty constant $\lambda$, we set $\alpha=0.01$ and search over an exponentially spaced grid of 50 different $\lambda$ points.
-For the proximal distance model, we search over the grid $k \in \{1,2,\dots,50\}$ to identify the optimal sparsity level.
-While the optimal solution $\hat{\bbeta}$ is not sparse in the $\ell_0$-norm model, its proximal projection $\text{prox}_{\alpha \|\cdot\|_0}(\hat{\bbeta})$ is sparse, and we use this projection to assess variable selection performance.
+For the $\ell_0$-norm Moreau envelope penalty with penalty constant $\lambda$, we set $\alpha=0.01$ and search over an exponentially spaced grid of 30 different $\lambda$ points.
+For the proximal distance model, we search over the grid $k \in \{1,2,\dots,30\}$ to identify the optimal sparsity level.
+We terminate the MM algorithms when the gradient norm of our loss function falls below $10^{-3}$.
+While the optimal solution $\hat{\bbeta}$ is not sparse in the $\ell_0$-norm model, its proximal projection $\prox_{\alpha \|\cdot\|_0}(\hat{\bbeta})$ is sparse, and we use this projection as our final sparse estimator.

 Table \ref{tab:sqrt} reports simulation results averaged over 50 random replicates under heavy-tailed noise.
 In general, Lasso-penalized quantile regression tends to produce an excess of false positives.
 SCAD and MCP penalties significantly reduce the number of false positives, but often at the expense of missing some true positives.
 In the under-determined case $(n=250, p=500)$ with heavy-tailed noise, SCAD and MCP perform poorly, missing many true positives while including many false positives.
 SCAD and MCP do perform better when the noise is normal, as the results tabulated in Appendix \ref{sqrexperimentmore} indicate.
 The $\ell_0$-norm and distance-to-set penalties consistently achieve high TPR, low FPR, and low prediction error.
-The $\ell_0$-norm penalty delivers high precision and efficient computation, while the distance-to-set penalty offers the best overall estimation performance.
+The $\ell_0$-norm penalty delivers both high precision and efficient computation.
 Given its dense grid search and annealing of $\lambda$, distance-to-set estimation is generally slower than $\ell_0$-norm estimation.